 Loans and advances are initially recorded at cost and are adjusted to reflect the concessionary terms of those loans made on a long-term, low interest, or interest-free basis and the portion of the loans that are expected to be repaid from future appropriations.
 An allowance for valuation is further used to reduce the carrying value of loans, investments, and advances to amounts that approximate their net realizable value.
 For loans and advances to international organizations, an allowance is established based on their concessionary terms and their collectability.

 m) Derivative financial instruments

 Derivative financial instruments are financial contracts that derive their value from underlying changes in interest rates, foreign exchange rates or other financial measures.
-Derivative financial instruments that the Department of Finance Canada is currently party to include cross-currency swap agreements.
+Derivative financial instruments that the Department of Finance Canada currently uses include interest rate swaps and cross-currency swap agreements.

 Cross-currency swaps are initially recorded at cost and are translated into Canadian dollars at the exchange rate in effect at the balance sheet date.
 For cross-currency swaps where domestic debt has been converted into foreign debt, any exchange gains or losses are offset by the exchange gains or losses on foreign currency advances to the Exchange Fund Account.
 For cross-currency swaps where foreign debt has been converted into US dollar debt, any exchange gains or losses are offset by the exchange gains or losses on the applicable foreign debt.

 Interest paid and payable, and interest received and receivable on all derivative financial instruments is included in interest on unmatured debt.